edvarken/chisel-activation-functions/README.md

 In hardware however, this function needs to be approximated.

-This repository contains two different hardware implementations of the Sigmoid-Linear-Unit(SiLU) activation function for BrainFloat16(BF16) inputs.
+This repository contains two different hardware descriptions of the Sigmoid-Linear-Unit(SiLU) activation function for BrainFloat16(BF16) inputs.
 It makes use of the Chisel3 framework to describe, test and generate the hardware.

 ### Version 1